You are high-school student

 The IUT of Saint-Malo or Lannion offers, for example, the ‘BUT Réseaux & Télécommunication’ with a specialisation in cybersecurity in the second year.
 After these 3 years, you can either enter the professional world or continue your studies in engineering schools or at university.

-Engineering schools and Grandes écoles train students over a 3 to 5 year period (entry after the baccalaureat or after a CPGE, a bachelor degree, a BTS or a BUT depending on the establishment).
+Engineering schools train students over a 3 to 5 year period (entry after the baccalaureat or after a CPGE, a bachelor degree, a BTS or a BUT depending on the establishment).

-Admission to an engineering school or a grande école depends on the entry level:
+Admission to an engineering school depends on the entry level:

 • Admission after the baccalaureat is mostly via the online platform Parcoursup.
 It can also be via a competitive examination, file examination and/or interview.
 It all depends on the establishment.